rajannpatel/ubuntupbx/README.md

     ##### fail2ban safeguard to prevent banning management and softphone or ATA IP(s)

     - all public IPv4 addresses which should never be banned are listed in the `IP` variable
-    - Use standard dotted decimal notation or CIDR (slash) notation for each IP address
+    - Use standard dotted decimal notation for each IP address or CIDR (slash) notation IP ranges
     - Separate multiple entries with a space, and do not use commas.<br><sub>&ensp;EXAMPLE<br>&ensp;`IP=192.178.0.0/15 142.251.47.238`</sub><br><br>

     ```bash